 It looks like a comic strip and is used to provide a better idea of how the final piece is going to unfold.
 Through sketches and basic drawings, each frame includes its corresponding part of the script and a brief description that explains what’s happening in that scene.

 A well-crafted storyboard helps you to identify mistakes in advance, before starting the actual production.
-Giving you time to adjust or correct what’s needed to make sure the project is going in the right direction.
+Giving you time to adjust or correct what’s needed to make sure the project and the video marketing strategy are going in the right direction.

 Animatic uses the same images in sequence as storyboards do, but rendered as a video.
 Basically, it’s a slightly animated version of the storyboard and includes the voice-over.
 Giving you a real sense of how the finished piece is going to look like for the first time, frame by frame.